Supervised Machine Learning: Regression & Classification

 Solution: One has to decide on some critical “activation energy”/threshold \(\hat y_c\in[0,1]\) such that the classification of a (possibly unseen) feature vector \(\textbf x\) is \(\Theta(\hat y(\textbf x|\textbf w,b)-\hat y_c)\in\{0,1\}\).
 Thus, the set of feature vectors \(\textbf x\) for which \(\hat y(\textbf x|\textbf w,b)=\hat y_c\) is called the decision boundary.

-Problem: Explain what it means to regularize a cost function \(C(\textbf w,b)\) and what the purpose of this is.
+Problem: Explain what it means to regularize a learning algorithm.
+Give examples of regularization techniques.

-\[C(\textbf w,b)\mapsto C(\textbf w,b)+\frac{\lambda}{2N}|\textbf w|^2\]
+\[C(\textbf w,b)\mapsto C(\textbf w,b)+\frac{\lambda_2}{2N}|\textbf w|^2\]

 (optionally though not typically one can also regularize the bias term \(b\) by adding \(\lambda b^2/2N\) to the cost function \(C\)).
-Here, \(\lambda\) like \(\alpha\) is another hyperparameter (sometimes called a regularization parameter).
-The purpose is to avoid overfitting (a.k.a. high variance) when one has a lot of features and a relatively small training set (naturally, other ways to address overfitting include having more training examples and feature selection).
+Here, \(\lambda_1,\lambda_2\) like \(\alpha\) is another hyperparameter (sometimes called a regularization parameter).

 This entry was posted in Blog.
 Bookmark the permalink.